FreeON/spamm-miniapp/index.md

 Authors
 -------

-The principal authors of spammpack are:
+The principal authors of the Spamm Mini-App are:

   - Matt Challacombe @mattchallacombe
   - Nicolas Bock @nicolasbock